 Can I use the internet at the library?

+Of course!
 We have three public access computers with internet access.
 You will be required to log on with your library card number and PIN.

 Children ages 8 and older may use the internet computers once a parent has signed an internet acceptable use agreement.